 By Holly Reisem Hanna

-I can hardly believe my baby (okay, she’s 5) is starting kindergarten this year.
-While this is going to give me a lot more time to work and focus on my business, it also means that there are going to be some major schedule changes and adjustments that need to be made.
+I can hardly believe my baby (okay, she’s five) is starting kindergarten this year.
+While this is going to give me a lot more time to work and focus on my business, it also means that there are going to be some significant schedule changes and adjustments that need to be made.

 Earlier wake times, commutes to and from school, packing lunch, and scheduling extracurricular activities around new school hours, are just a few of the thing that we’ll be contending with.

 So to ensure that we start the school year off on the right foot, I’ve been planning and organizing both my business and personal life.

 Here are six tips to help work at home moms navigate this transition easily.

 Even if your child is returning to the same school, there is usually necessary paperwork and registration forms that need to be completed.
 Take time before school starts to make sure you have all these required forms and accounts completed and setup.
 Some areas to consider are, after-school care, returning or new student forms, health forms, registrations for extracurricular activities, transportation forms, PTA or PTO forms, and reloading your lunch account with money.

 At our school, we can purchase school supplies online, if you're able to to do this — take advantage of it.
 It will save you the hassle of running all over town to find the school supplies that you need.
 If your school doesn't offer this service, or you prefer to grab them yourself, make sure you have the supply list printed out and purchase these items before school starts.
 If you wait, you will find that stores are sold out of popular items and you'll have to search harder and longer to find what you need.
 The first week of school is stressful enough, make it easier by getting these tasks out of the way.